sash11/Gigabyte-BXi5-4570R/README.md

 ## What is not working
 As this is iGPU only system, DRM protected content is not working as per [Fixing DRM support][1].
+AppleTV+ is not working therefore.
+Netflix is ok through Chrome browser.

 [1]:https://dortania.github.io/OpenCore-Post-Install/universal/drm.html#fixing-drm-support-and-igpu-performance